Overview of Learning Disorders

 • Educational management

 Some children require specialized instruction in only one area while they continue to attend regular classes.
 Other children need separate and intense educational programs.
-Optimally and as required by US law, affected children should participate as much as possible in inclusive classes with peers who do not have learning disabilities.
+Optimally, and as required by law in the United States, affected children should participate as much as possible in inclusive classes with peers who do not have learning disabilities.

-Drugs minimally affect academic achievement, intelligence, and general learning ability, although certain drugs (eg, psychostimulants
+Medications minimally affect academic achievement, intelligence, and general learning ability, although certain medications (eg, stimulants

-Many popular remedies and therapies (eg, eliminating food additives, using antioxidants or megadoses of vitamins, patterning by sensory stimulation and passive movement, sensory integrative therapy through postural exercises, auditory nerve training, optometric training to remedy visual-perceptual and sensorimotor coordination processes) are unproved.
+Many popular remedies and therapies (eg, eliminating food additives, using antioxidants or megadoses of vitamins, patterning by sensory stimulation and passive movement, sensory integrative therapy through postural exercises, auditory nerve training, optometric training to remedy visual-perceptual and sensorimotor coordination processes) are unproved and not recommended.

 More Information

-1. Individuals with Disabilities Education Act (IDEA): A US law that makes available free appropriate public education to eligible children with disabilities and ensures special education and related services to those children
+1. Individuals with Disabilities Education Act (IDEA): A United States law that makes available free appropriate public education to eligible children with disabilities and ensures special education and related services to those children

 2. Learning Disabilities Association of America (LDA): An organization providing educational, support, and advocacy resources for people with learning disabilities